jahrik/homelab-ark/GHOST_README.md

 ![jenkins_ansible_tower_plugin.png](https://github.com/jahrik/homelab-ark/raw/master/images/jenkins_ansible_tower_plugin.png)

 With the plugins installed, they can be called in the Jenkinsfile.
-I'm starting with a very basic Pipeline, that will grow in to more as I build on tests, call docker builds, test ansible playbooks with molecule, etc.  During the `deploy` stage, the `ansibleTower` plugin is called and populated with the values that were configured above, when connecting Jenkins to Ansible AWX.
+I'm starting with a very basic Pipeline, that will grow in to more as I build on tests, call Docker builds, test Ansible playbooks with molecule, etc.  During the `deploy` stage, the `ansibleTower` plugin is called and populated with the values that were configured above, when connecting Jenkins to Ansible AWX.
 The following variables set, should be all that is needed to get started.
-The tower server itself and the Template to point at.
+The tower server itself and the template to point at.

     ansibleTower(
       towerServer: 'Ansible AWX'